Shri Sunil Arora assumed the office as the 23rd Chief Election Commissioner of India (CEC) on 2nd December 2018, succeeding Shri Om Prakash Rawat.

 - State Election Commissioner is appointed by the Governor.

-- The tenure and perks of the CIC and IC officials are defined in the Right to Information Act.
+- The tenure and perks of the election commissioner officials or chief election commissioners are defined in the Right to Information Act.

 Election Commission of India

 The election commission of India is an autonomous constitutional entity responsible for conducting elections at the national, state and district levels.

 The powers of the Election Commission of India are defined in article 324 of the constitution.
 The Election Commission was established in 1950.

 The commission secretariat is based in New Delhi which includes the Election Commissioners, Deputy Election Commissioners (usually IAS officers) Directors General, Principal Secretaries, Secretaries and Under Secretaries.